Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping

-Finite-temperature neutron stars and merger remnants are commonly described by isentropic equations of state, characterized by a fixed entropy per baryon.
-To construct such EOSs in the presence of trapped neutrinos, we first compute a set of isothermal EOSs using the Gibbs construction described above.
-The EOS at fixed entropy is then obtained by interpolating between these isothermal results.
 For comparison, we also analyze the case without trapped neutrinos.
-In this limit the phase transition reduces to the standard Maxwell construction with local charge neutrality.
-While the pressure remains constant throughout the coexistence region for isothermal matter, in isentropic matter both the temperature and the pressure vary with density, allowing the mixed phase to extend over a finite region inside the star.
+In~this limit, the phase transition reduces to the standard Maxwell construction with local charge neutrality.
+While the pressure remains constant throughout the coexistence region for isothermal matter, in~isentropic matter, both the temperature and the pressure vary with the density, allowing the mixed phase to extend over a finite region inside the~star.

-To compute stellar properties, each equation of state is complemented at low densities by matching it to an isentropic counterpart of the HS(DD2) model described in Ref.~\cite{HEMPEL2010210}.
-This model is based on an improved nuclear statistical equilibrium treatment of nucleons and nuclear clusters and is widely used in simulations of hot and dense astrophysical matter.
-The matching is performed at baryon densities $\varrho_B < 0.5\varrho_0$, corresponding to temperatures of approximately $5\,\mathrm{MeV}$ and $10\,\mathrm{MeV}$ for the $S=1$ and $S=2$ EOSs, respectively.
-In this low-density regime neutrinos are not included.
-Although this matching is not strictly thermodynamically consistent, it is not expected to significantly affect the stellar properties derived in this work.
-Finally, the macroscopic stellar observables are obtained by integrating the Tolman–Oppenheimer–Volkoff equations~\cite{Tolman,OppVolkoff}.
+To compute stellar properties, each equation of state is complemented at low densities by matching it to an isentropic counterpart in the HS(DD2) model described in ref.~\cite{HEMPEL2010210}.
+This model is based on the improved nuclear statistical equilibrium treatment of nucleons and nuclear clusters and is widely used in simulations of hot and dense astrophysical matter.
+The~matching is performed at baryon densities $\varrho_B < 0.5\varrho_0$, corresponding to temperatures of approximately $5\,\mathrm{MeV}$ and $10\,\mathrm{MeV}$ for the $S=1$ and $S=2$ EoSs, respectively~\cite{Sumiyoshi2007,Fischer2009,Foglizzo2015,OConnor2018,Burrows2020,Pascal2022,Mezzacappa2023,Faber2012,Rosswog2015,Baiotti2017,Baiotti2019,Blacker2024}.
+In~this low-density regime, neutrinos are not included.
+Although~this matching is not strictly thermodynamically consistent, it is not expected to significantly affect the stellar properties derived in this work.
+Finally, the~macroscopic stellar observables are obtained by integrating the Tolman–Oppenheimer–Volkoff equations~\cite{Tolman,OppVolkoff}.